-This page lists GCP services that work well with Cloud Run and those that are not-yet supported for the fully managed version of Cloud Run.
-Cloud Run on GKE can use any service that Google Kubernetes Engine can use.
+This page lists Google Cloud services that work well with Cloud Run and those that are not-yet supported for the fully managed version of Cloud Run.
+Cloud Run for Anthos on Google Cloud can use any service that Google Kubernetes Engine can use.

-You can use Cloud Run (fully managed) with the supported GCP services using the client libraries they provide.
-For code samples showing how to connect with a particular GCP service, refer to the documentation provided for that GCP service.
+You can use Cloud Run with the supported Google Cloud services using the client libraries they provide.
+For code samples showing how to connect with a particular Google Cloud service, refer to the documentation provided for that Google Cloud service.

-You do not need to provide credentials manually inside Cloud Run (fully managed) container instances when using the GCP client libraries.
+You do not need to provide credentials manually inside Cloud Run (fully managed) container instances when using the Google Cloud client libraries.

-Note that Cloud Run (fully managed) uses a default runtime service account that has the Project > Editor role, which means it is able to call all GCP APIs and have read and write access on all resources in your GCP project.
+Note that Cloud Run (fully managed) uses a default runtime service account that has the Project > Editor role, which means it is able to call all Google Cloud APIs and have read and write access on all resources in your Google Cloud project.
 You can restrict this by assigning a service account with a minimal set of permissions to your Cloud Run services.
-For example, if your Cloud Run service is only reading data from Cloud Firestore, we recommend assigning it a service account that only has the Firestore User IAM role.
+For example, if your Cloud Run service is only reading data from Firestore, we recommend assigning it a service account that only has the Firestore User IAM role.

 Services and tools recommended for use

 The following table lists services recommended for Cloud Run (fully managed).
-These services also work well with Cloud Run on GKE, but in addition, Cloud Run on GKE can use any service that Google Kubernetes Engine can use.
+These services also work well with Cloud Run for Anthos on Google Cloud, but in addition, Cloud Run for Anthos on Google Cloud can use any service that Google Kubernetes Engine can use.

 |Cloud Build||Build container images, continuous integration and delivery.|